 - Practical needs a patient may have, e.g. they are vegetarian

 - Medical needs a patient may have e.g. they are allergic to a certain medication

 - What really matters to the patient – any religious beliefs, any difficulties they may be experiencing that we may not know about e.g. they are a carer

-The Family Contact Team operates 7 days a week, they liaise with ward teams between 9am to 2pm and patient’s contacts will receive phone calls from 2pm to 7pm (updates to patients in A&E could be at any time)
+The service operates seven days a week.
+They liaise with ward teams between 9am to 2pm and patient’s contacts will receive phone calls from 2pm to 7pm (updates to patients in A&E could be at any time).

 Support for patients and families

 A range of support is available for patients and families, including information about the emotional and physical responses you may experience after the loss of a loved one, advice on taking care of the practical arrangements and other help.

 A series of short films explain how patients are treated for Covid-19 in intensive care in our hospitals.

 The animations, which are available through the Explain my Procedure website show what goes on in an intensive care unit or ICU, from the role of staff to common treatments such as mechanical ventilation and a tracheostomy.